John Cornyn: President Donald Trump

+In 2016, Cornyn raised concerns about Trump's presidential bid, calling Trump an "albatross around the down-ballot races" who would "divide the party".

-Cornyn has been described as an "immutable Trump ally".
-He frequently praised Trump during most of his presidential term.
-But in the weeks before his reelection campaign, amid a tightening race with Democratic nominee MJ Hegar, Cornyn began to distance himself from Trump.
-He said that he praised Trump in public but expressed disagreement with him in private.
+Cornyn frequently praised Trump during most of his first presidential term, but in the weeks before the 2020 election, amid a tightening race with Democratic nominee MJ Hegar, Cornyn began to distance himself from Trump.
+He said he praised Trump in public but expressed disagreement with him in private.

 During Trump's presidency, Cornyn and fellow Texas Senator Ted Cruz contributed to the appointment of multiple conservative judges to federal courts with jurisdiction over Texas.

-Cornyn repeatedly defended Trump's decision to siphon resources from the Pentagon in order to build a wall on the Mexico border.
+Cornyn repeatedly defended Trump's decision to siphon resources from the Pentagon to build a wall on the Mexico border.
 In March and September 2019, he voted to ratify the maneuver, opposing congressional attempts to block Trump's action.
-But in late October 2020, as Cornyn was trying to distance himself from Trump, he claimed that he had never supported Trump's maneuver and that he opposed it.
+But in late October 2020, as Cornyn was trying to distance himself from Trump, he said he opposed Trump's maneuver and had never supported it.

 Cornyn warned Trump about anticipated negative effects of restructuring tariffs on Mexican exports, saying, "We're holding a gun to our own heads by doing this."
 In January 2018, he was one of 36 Republican senators to sign a letter to Trump requesting that he preserve the North American Free Trade Agreement by modernizing it for the 21st-century economy.
-Cornyn urged Trump to restart trade talks on the Trans Pacific Partnership, which Trump called "a disaster".
+Cornyn urged Trump to restart trade talks on the Trans-Pacific Partnership, which Trump called "a disaster".

 In June 2020, amid reports that Russia had paid the Taliban bounties to kill American soldiers and that Trump had been briefed on the subject months earlier, Cornyn defended an assertion by Trump that he had never been briefed on the subject.
 Cornyn said, "I think the president can't single-handedly remember everything, I'm sure, that he's briefed on."

-In response to reports that Trump would not be attending Joe Biden's inauguration, Cornyn told Cruz and other lawmakers "see you there", implying that he planned to attend, which he did.

 On May 28, 2021, Cornyn voted against creating an independent commission to investigate the January 6 United States Capitol attack.

+In May 2023, Cornyn said Republicans should nominate "a candidate who can actually win", arguing that Trump's "time has passed him by" and that Trump did not appeal to voters beyond his base.

+On March 20, 2025, Cornyn posted a photo of himself on X appearing to read Trump's Art of the Deal with the caption "Recommended".

+On May 11, 2026 (15 days before the Republican Senate primary runoff), Cornyn introduced legislation to designate U.S. Route 287 as a future Interstate 47 (I-47) in honor of Trump.
+On May 19, Trump endorsed Texas Attorney General Ken Paxton in the Republican Senate primary runoff against Cornyn.